melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Moisture made some slight confusion with the toothpicks - it's possible that orange faded to white.
 But I am confident in the data I collected.
 I ran a little short on tags again (put out a lot today) so some of the plots had only toothpicks with no tags, but there were few of these.

 Pollinator observations starting tomorrow - have 13 plots with plants in them.
 Will use 12 of them - these 12 will be selected in the datasheet generation script.
 Protocol will be uploaded soon but briefly - 12 plots, 15 minutes spent watching each for a total of 180 minutes.

+### Jun 22 2021

+A lot less pollination than I expected.
+Seems like much less than last year (speculative/observational).
+Possibly due to cold weather yesterday?
+But alternatively you may expect there to be more pollination after a bad day...

+Need a tight seal on net when catching.
+Lost a small bee today.

+Truly not very many *Bombus* species today.
+Those I did see were often large - could have been *nevadensis* but some looked to have red (*mixtus* or *appositus*).
+Were they queens?
+Are entire colonies active yet?

+Flies (incl. syrphs) seemed to prefer the yellow celery type plant and the *Microsteris*-looking plant.
+Some fed on *Taraxacum*.
+Saw a *Bombus* and another bee on *Taraxacum*.
+Bees also like *Mertensia*.
+Rare switching occuring with a lep (white with orange tipped wings) going *Microsteris* to *Mertensia* (maybe 5-10m around plot 79).

+Looks like there's a nest for some bee in the basal sage about 1m N of plot 59.

+#### Jun 24

+Beautiful day!
+Not much to observe other than that pollination still appears rare (only saw *B. nevadensis* and maybe a syrph) and that I put in too little effort in checking for new emerging plants.
+Was wet in the morning.

+Lots of *Dodecatheon*, still some *Mertensia* and a few wallflowers.
+Shaded sunflower (*Arnica*?) is in full swing.

+It would be cool to think about movement, specifically encroachment. *T* pops growing/shrinking with encroachment.
+Some seed broadcasting/addition in different habitat types would be cool and useful.
+There is some *T* in pine around plot 40 but that's most/all of what I have seen in the interior-ish Northern pine.

+Right before leaving I did see a *Bombus* fly in to (but not really stop in) aspens towards plot 4.
+Very neat!